 The overview presented a general rule of thumb to decide how much home you can afford, and now it’s time to accurately budget.
-Lenders in Canada follow two simple rules outlined by Canada Mortgage and Housing Corporation (CMHC), Canada’s national housing agency, to determine the size of mortgage you qualify for:
+Lenders generally follow two simple rules to determine the size of mortgage you qualify for:

 TDS – Monthly debt should be less than 40 per cent of gross monthly income.
 This includes PITH from the previous rule in addition to other debt payments, such as credit card payments and car loans.
 This figure is referred to as Total Debt Service or TDS ratio.

 - amount of debt and size of debt payments

 - if debts are paid late or if there are penalties or bankruptcy

 - whether income will be stable enough to pay the loan